christopherchan35/weird_javascript/section_4/notes.md

 // except the equals operator sets up a new memory space c = { greeting: 'howdy' };
-// so c would not point to howdy while d still points to hello
+// so c would now point to howdy while d still points to hello
 ```

 'This' on the global scope refers to the Window